Hussein-Sharifi/NLTK_and_misc/README.md

 # Overview

-Notes and implemntation of NLP concepts using NLTK Python
+Notes and implemntations of NLP concepts using NLTK Python